Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If Jayesh imagines roundhouse kicking someone, that roundhouse kick actually hurts someone.
-Try not to imagine him imagining that.
+Jayesh does not own a stove, oven, or microwave , because revenge is a dish best served cold.

-Updated on: [30/10/2024]
+Updated on: [31/10/2024]
 <!-- #jokeEnd -->